 - Hiring the right access control installer and beginning your project

 Before shopping for an access control system

 You don’t have to be a technician to know how to get the most out of an integrated access control system.
-Ease of use, reliability, price, and optics — these are all so important.
-Even if you’re not a security wiz, you can make a lot of headway in choosing the right system and the best installer before you start shopping.
+Ease of use, reliability, price, and optics — are all so important.
+Even if you’re not a security wiz, you can make a lot of headway in choosing the right access control technologies and the best installer before you start shopping.